NHL Stanley Cup Champion – Olympic Gold Medalist – World Cup Junior Champion – Expert in the field of relational trauma

-Theo has been awarded the Canadian Humanitarian Award, The Queen’s Jubilee Medallion, he is an Honorary Chief and recipient of the Aboriginal Indspire Award.
-In 2014 Theo was awarded with an honorary doctorate in Science from University of Guelph-Humber for outstanding contributions to the Mental Health of Canadians.
-Most recently Theo was bestowed with a second honorary doctorate in Laws from Brandon University in recognition for his contributions combating child sexual abuse and for his outstanding efforts to promote healing and recovery.
-Theo pursues excellence in all areas of his life.
+Theo has been awarded the Canadian Humanitarian Award and The Queen’s Jubilee Medallion.
+He is a Siksika Nation Honorary Chief and recipient of the Aboriginal Indspire Award.
+He also holds two honorary doctorates – one in Science from the University of Guelph-Humber for outstanding contributions to the mental health of Canadians, and another in Laws from Brandon University for his work in combating child sexual abuse and promoting healing and recovery.

 “…he can relate his experiences, challenges, and triumphs, to the audience in such a personal way, it allows them to see that they all have the capability to overcome them, they only need to persist and make sure they “don’t quit before their own miracle”.
 Theo’s story provides the encouragement for them to do just that!!
 The result was far more than we could have hoped for and will continue to resonate within Merritt, and the different First Nation communities for a long time to come.
 His words of encouragement and inspiration made a lot of people feel as if he was speaking directly to them and they are not alone, and never have been, in dealing with those challenges.”